What B2B companies can learn from B2C buyers

 I recently took my son, a recent college graduate, shopping for “business casual” job interview attire at our local mall.
 It was an exhausting experience.
 The shirts I selected (that were ideal, by the way) were, in my son’s opinion, too blue, too plaid or too tech-bro.
 Finally, I Googled “job interview shirts for male millennials” and found this brand, and my son approved.
 We ordered a couple of shirts, a jacket and some pants right from my iPhone.
 The items were shipped for free and arrived in a few days.

 We were, as the saying goes, delighted.

 Digital transformation is forcing companies to change their business models and adapt to the new market reality, and customers like me and my discerning son are driving that change.

 Whether external customers, or internal employees, people are embracing digital practices in many facets of their lives, from shopping online via their mobile devices to adjusting their home thermostat remotely.
 They are expecting that businesses will catch up.
-And they are, according to The IDC research “FutureScape: Worldwide Digital Transformation 2018 Predictions”.
+And they are, according to“FutureScape: Worldwide Digital Transformation 2018 Predictions”.

 “By the end of 2019, digital transformation (DX) spending will reach $1.7 trillion worldwide, a 42 percent increase from 2017.”